 Fisher has written many books about American history including Washington’s Crossing; Champlain’s Dream; and Albion’s Seed: Four British Folkways in America.

-Published in 1989, this book explores the entire span of the American Revolution by following the major political figures involved in the revolution.
+Published in 1989, this book by A.J.
+Langguth explores the entire span of the American Revolution by following the major political figures involved in the revolution.

 Rather than focusing on the chronological events of the war, the book discusses the motives of the people involved and, in doing so, provides a portrait of the mindset of the revolution.